Cosmological coupling of nonsingular black holes: Cosmological coupling of astrophysical compact objects

 Using this equation, we can easily compute the comologically-coupled MS mass of the compact object, contained in a cosmological volume $a(\eta)^3 L^3$, where $L$ is the radius of the compact object, measured in the local $r$ coordinate.
 We have

 where $k_L \equiv k(L)$ comes from \cref{kalpha}.
 Here we defined $M(a_i) \equiv a_i L/2 G$, which is the mass of the object computed at the coupling epoch.
-Peculiarly, this expression defines the proper Schwarzschild radius $a_i L = 2G M(a_i)$ at this reference time.
+Peculiarly, this expression defines the proper Schwarzschild radius $a_i L = 2G M(a_i)$ at the initial time at which the compact object formed and became cosmologically coupled.

 \Cref{MSmasscosmologygeneral} is our most important result.
 It shows that the mass of compact astrophysical objects is naturally coupled to the cosmological dynamics.
 With our formula, we are essentially describing the redshifting of the mass of the object with respect to its formation epoch.